bytebase/bytebase.com/content/docs/tutorials/data-masking.md

    ![bb-sql-editor-query-salary-prod-masked](/content/docs/tutorials/step-by-step-guide-to-data-masking/bb-sql-editor-query-salary-prod-masked.webp)
    ![bb-sql-editor-query-salary-test](/content/docs/tutorials/step-by-step-guide-to-data-masking/bb-sql-editor-query-salary-test.webp)

-### Grant access to a user
+### Grant unmasked access to a user

 What if you want to reveal the masked data to a specific user?
-You can grant access.
+You can grant unmasked access.

 1. Click **Settings icon** on the top right, and click **Members**.
 Add a `DBA` user and click **+ Add**.
 Click its link in the **Active members** section, click **Edit** to set a password, click **Save**.